AvePoint/cloud-api/docs/docs/Overview.md

 - EnPower Data Retrieval: Manage and retrieve data for Exchange mailboxes and Power Platform environments, connections, Power Apps, Power Automate Cloud Flows, and Power BI artifacts.
 - Insights Data Retrieval: Export and retrieve detailed reports and data insights for Microsoft 365.
 - AvePoint Opus Data Management: Submit, retrieve, or destroy records to ensure the records are managed according to their lifecycle and compliance requirements.
 - AvePoint Confide Privileged User Management: Batch import users into Confide share center and grant user permissions.
+Maintain flexibility with the ability to bulk update privileged user permissions anytime your needs change.

 For more features and use cases, visit the [Use Cases](Use-Cases.md).